Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Most infectious diarrhea is transmitted through contact with feces and contaminated elements such as dirty hands, flies, crops, food, or water.
 The pathogens expelled in the feces of an infected person are eventually ingested by another person, who becomes infected and continues the transmission.
 Even when the number of microorganisms is low, their multiplication upon reaching raw or poorly cooked food can be very rapid.

-Fecal-oral transmission is exacerbated when sanitation conditions are poor, there is insufficient access to water (or the water is not safe for consumption), and there is poor hygiene.
-All these factors worsen in humanitarian emergencies, but this does not mean that there is an increased risk of any diarrheal infection in these contexts.
-For a specific type of infection (such as cholera) to occur, the pathogen causing it must be endemic or at least imported from another endemic area, which does not always happen.
+Faecal-oral transmission is heightened when sanitation conditions are poor, access to sufficient water is lacking or it is unsafe for consumption, and hygiene is inadequate (UNHCR, 2026)United Nations High Commissioner for Refugees.
+(2026).
+Emergency handbook: WASH in emergencies. https://emergency.unhcr.org/emergency-assistance/water-sanitation-and-hygiene/wash-emergencies.
+All these factors worsen in humanitarian emergencies, but this should not lead to the assumption that there is an increased risk of any diarrhoeal infection in these contexts.
+For a particular type of infection to occur (such as cholera), the causative pathogen must be endemic or at least have been imported from another endemic area, which does not always happen (GTFCC, 2024a)Global Task Force on Cholera Control.
+(2024).
+Cholera outbreak response field manual (Partial update). https://www.gtfcc.org/wp-content/uploads/2020/05/gtfcc-cholera-outbreak-response-field-manual-2024.pdf.

 Diarrheal diseases can have very serious consequences

-The main complication of diarrhea is the loss of fluids and electrolytes, which can result in dehydration.
-This dehydration can be fatal, especially in young children.
+The main complication of diarrhoea is the loss of fluids and electrolytes, which can result in dehydration.
+This dehydration can be fatal, particularly in young children (WHO, 2024)World Health Organization.
+(2024).
+Guideline on management of pneumonia and diarrhoea in children up to 10 years of age.
+World Health Organization. https://www.who.int/publications/i/item/9789240103412.

 Diarrhea also leads to a deficit in nutrient absorption.
 Therefore, it can be both a cause and a consequence of malnutrition.
 A malnourished child is at greater risk of falling ill with diarrhea, which in turn worsens their nutritional status.
 In some middle- and low-income countries or those affected by humanitarian crises, children under 5 years old may experience multiple episodes of diarrhea throughout the year.
 This can also lead to chronic malnutrition and delays in growth and child development.